CSC1992/Time-Series-Forecasting/README.md

 ![PBI - page 1](PBI%20-%20page%201.gif)

-   This page is dedicated to statistical information about the distribution of the data.
-   The average, Quantile 99, Quantile 1 and IQR are also show and fully dynamic depending on the view selected.
+This page provides statistical insights into the data distribution.
+Metrics such as the average, 99th quantile, 1st quantile, and interquartile range (IQR) are dynamically updated based on the selected view.
-   Field Parameters are used to control the x-axis of the graph.
-   The y-axis (minimum and maximum) is also dinamic depending on the field parameter view.
+Field Parameters are used to control the x-axis of the graph, while the y-axis (minimum and maximum values) adjusts dynamically depending on the selected field parameter view.

  ```DAX
 format_max_axis =